A writing tool for MBA essays

 Can it write a credible "Why HBS" or "Why Wharton" paragraph?▾

 Yes — if you paste the specific programs, professors, courses, clubs, or research initiatives you actually want.
-The drafter stitches them into a coherent fit argument.
+The workspace stitches them into a coherent fit argument.
 It will not invent plausible-sounding HBS courses that do not exist, and it will not list generic school marketing language back at the school.

 Does it handle the HBS "What else would you like us to know?" prompt?▾